Sian Barbara Allen: Career

 In 1974, she was the lead actress in the western Billy Two Hats, alongside Gregory Peck and Jack Warden.
-In 1976, she portrayed Anne Morrow Lindbergh in the television movie The Lindbergh Kidnapping Case, based on the real-life Lindbergh baby kidnapping/murder.
+In 1976, she portrayed Anne Morrow Lindbergh in the television movie The Lindbergh Kidnapping Case, based on the real-life Lindbergh baby kidnapping and murder.

 A consistently busy actress through the 1970s, after giving birth to her daughter in 1982, Allen focused on family life and was only seen in a total of four acting appearances between 1980 and 1990.
 Allen's last role was in an episode of L.A.
 Law in 1990, after which she retired from acting.

 Always interested in writing, Allen wrote a single episode of Baretta in 1978 (her only writing credit for film or television).
 From the 1980s onward, and especially after retiring from acting, Allen concentrated on writing and publishing poetry and short fiction.

 Personal life and death

 Allen married Peter Burr Gelblum in 1979; they had a daughter, Emily.
 The marriage ended in 2001.
 She had two sisters, Mrs. Hannah Davie and flash fiction author, editor and teacher Meg Pokrass.

 Allen died from Alzheimer's disease in Chapel Hill, North Carolina, on March 31, 2025, at the age of 78.